yugabyte/yugabyte-spark-workshop/README.md

 ### What will we build in this workshop?

-- A Spark application with Yugabyte Spark Cassandra connector to interact with Yugabye cloud to demonstrate how Yugabyte suppports Json data natively
+- A Spark application with Yugabyte Spark connector to interact with Yugabye cloud to demonstrate how Yugabyte suppports Json data natively
   - Read from YugabyteDB table
   - Perform ETL operation
   - Write back to YugabyteDB